August 27, 2021

 Consent can't be bought, sold, or exchanged.
 For example, you can't obtain the consent of message recipients by purchasing a phone list from another party.

-- If you do not send an initial message to that individual within 30 days of receiving consent, then you will need to reconfirm consent (see “Double Opt-in” below).
+- If you do not send an initial message to that individual within a reasonable period after receiving consent (or as set forth by local regulations or best practices), then you will need to reconfirm consent in the first message you send to that recipient.